Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase I: Early Diagnosis

 \subsubsection{Smart Glasses}

-Another approach is the application of IoT Based Smart Glasses (Fig. \ref{image:Smartglass}) which are placed in wearable devices.
-Smart glasses can be considered as a good replacement for thermometer guns when we are looking for less human interaction.
-Optical and thermal cameras have been used in smart glasses to monitor the crowds\cite{Hazairin2020}.
-It has face detection technology at the time of capturing body temperature, which makes tracking easier.
-It also has the help of Google Location History, which makes the data more reliable.
-All the captured data will be sent to health officers on a smartphone for further actions \cite{Hazairin2020}.
-Among different smart glasses, Rokid\cite{RokidGlass2020}, a Chinese company, has been producing these smart glasses with infrared sensors to combat COVID-19 with the ability to monitor up to 200 people.
-Another example of these devices is the combination of Vuzix smart glasses with the Onsight Cube thermal camera (see Fig.\ref{image:Vuzixglass}) where these two can also help detect high temperatures and provide real-time information for medical centers \cite{Vuzix2020}.
+Another type of wearable device is the IoT-based smart glasses as shown in Fig. \ref{image:Smartglass}.
+In comparison with thermometer guns, smart glasses have lesser human interactions.
+Optical and thermal cameras have been used in smart glasses to monitor crowds\cite{mohammed20202019} and the inbuilt face detection technology makes tracking procedure easier after detecting suspicious cases.
+In fact, this allows detecting the identification of the suspicious case (person with high temperature).
+Additionally, Google Location History can empower further actions with more reliability by capturing the places visited by the suspicious case \cite{mohammed20202019}.
+Among different smart glasses, Rokid\cite{bright2020chinese}, smart glasses with infrared sensors, have the ability to monitor up to 200 people.
+Another example of this device is the combination of Vuzix smart glasses with the Onsight Cube thermal camera (see Fig.\ref{image:Vuzixglass}).
+These devices work together to monitor crowds to detect people with high temperatures and provide their information to medical centers or authorities \cite{Vuzix2020}.